Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 Merge Entities
 ++++++++++++++
-You will be asked to select the preferred name for this merged entity.
+You will be asked to select the preferred name for this merged object.
 To merge two or more entities, select the entities you want to merge and click the "Merge" button.

-You will be prompted to select the preferred name for this merged entity.
+You will be prompted to select the preferred name for this merged object.
 (needs image)

 Hide or Show Attributes